Gemma RobertsView Profile

-Even at this late stage in your business, your customers, current and potential, will thank you for the updates especially if you manage to save the company through CVA, pre-pack administration or pre-pack liquidation.
+If it is common knowledge that your business is facing issues customers, current and potential, will thank you for the updates especially if you manage to save the company through CVA, pre-pack administration or pre-pack liquidation.
 However, you should check that making an announcement is ok with your liquidator before doing this.

 If the business is being closed down, leaving your site to lay dormant could confuse visitors who will wonder what is going on.
 Plus, you may still receive incoming enquiries and business offers.
 By announcing your business’ closure, it will remove the burden of dealing with enquiries from yourself and your liquidator.

-If you can keep your website live, it could be worth creating a simple landing page
+If you can keep the website live – create a landing page

-A landing page is a static web page that people see when they click on to your website; it is like posting a sign on your shop window keeping everybody informed.
-To create this simple landing page, you can make use of any basic computer skills you have.
-Your current website can be hidden behind this landing page to lay dormant.
+A landing page is a static web page that people see when they click on to your website.
+It is like posting a sign in your shop window keeping everybody informed.
+It also enables the business to continue receiving further online orders.

 Keeping your network informed

 As mentioned above, keeping clients and customers informed is very important, and you should update social media and blogs depending on your liquidator’s approval.
-However, your network does move past the people buying your products and services.
-Your employees, investors, suppliers and shareholders will be kept up to date with procedures and updates through announcements in the Gazette or via your liquidator.
+Your employees, investors, suppliers and shareholders will also need to be kept up to date with procedures, but there will be official updates through announcements in the Gazette or via your liquidator.

 If it is not worth any money, then you will need to take action to close down the website and stop any potential malicious postings by disgruntled staff/creditors.

-Firstly, revoke access to your website by any employees before making them redundant so you know that you will have no problems on your hands with staff remaining in control of websites/social media accounts after losing their jobs.
+Firstly, revoke employee access to your website before making them redundant.
+That way you know that you will have no problems with staff when it comes to controlling websites/social media.